TryGhost/Ghost/core/server/api/README.md

 The framework we are building pipes a request through these stages depending on the API controller implementation.

-## Options
+## Frame

-Is a class.
+Is a class, which holds all the information for API processing.
 We pass this instance per reference.
 The target function can modify the original instance.
 No need to return the class instance.

 ### Structure

 ```
 {
-  apiOptions: Object,
+  original: Object,
-  modelOptions: Object,
+  options: Object,
   data: Object,
-  queryData: Object
+  user: Object,
+  file: Object,
+  files: Array
 }
 ```